PET INSURANCE

 Benefits

-Benefits are the items, expenses, or services covered under an insurance policy.
+Benefits are the items, expenses, or services covered under a specific insurance policy.

 Benefit Schedule